-Now that you understand why raw foods are better for your dog, let’s talk about transitioning.
-The most important thing to grasp is that transitioning to raw dog food does not have a “one size fits all” approach.
-Each dog may handle the following options in a different manner.
+Now that you understand why raw pet food is better for your dog, let’s talk about transitioning.
+The most important thing to grasp is that transitioning to raw dog food or raw cat food does not have a “one size fits all” approach.
+Each dog or cat may handle the following options in a different manner.

 You have two choices.
 There are pros and cons to every method.

 We prefer and believe the transition to raw dog food should happen immediately.
 A rapid switch is a simple, no-nonsense approach.

 We suggest that if you take this approach, prepare your dog’s gut with some digestive enzymes and raw apple cider vinegar in their water.
 Raw goats milk kefir is also a great aid to help the gut.

 The cold turkey switch is also for confident dog owners.
 Always remember for each dog, it can be different.

 Please Contact us, we are happy to assist to successfully change your fur-child over to Pawsome Raw.

 A gradual switch